 Yes, we can deliver Australia wide through our network team of courier companies.
 In Sydney we offer our customers same day delivery if you order before 10.00 am or the next day.
 Deliveries to major cities such as Melbourne, Brisbane including regional South Eastern Australia are either next day delivery or 2 days turnaround.

 Why have my Orlock structural rivets failed?

-There are several reasons your rivets have failed.
-The issue could be a dodgy rivet (non-Orlock rivet as we have noticed inferior fake Orlock rivets) or an installation issue.
+There are several reasons your rivet has failed, for instance you could have a dodgy rivet or it might be an installation issue.
 Either way we offer a wide range of technical services, including rivet testing services.
-We have teamed up with a NATA approved lab. that undertakes laboratory rivet testing services.
+We have teamed up with a NATA approved lab, that undertakes laboratory rivet testing services.
 Should you have a rivet failure, let us know so we can review your application and or have your rivets sent to the NATA approved lab for laboratory rivet testing.